humdrum-tools/humdrum-documentation/guide/ch37/index.md

 `*>1st Theme`

-If you include section labels, you must also include a Humdrum
-\"Expansion List\" to indicate how the sections are connected.
+If you include section labels, you must also include a Humdrum "Expansion List" to indicate how the sections are connected.
 The Humdrum [**thru**](/tool/thru) command causes a through-composed version of a file to be generated according to the expansion list.
 For example, an expansion list for a simple binary work may be encoded as: